Saving lives from the grip of Cholera

-Good health is the most important aspect of our lives and it is one of the best rewards that Allah has given us in this Dunnya, as you know that Yemen is one of the poorest country, the shortage of the medicines made it very difficult for the poor in Yemen to survive from lots of illnesses.
+Good health is the most important aspect of our lives and it is one of the best rewards that Allah has given us in this Dunnya.
+As you know that Yemen is one of the poorest countries, the shortage of medication has made it very difficult for the poor in Yemen to survive from lots of illnesses.

 As part of its humanitarian efforts, SABA Relief provides both financial and in-kind assistance for patients that are hospitalised in different regions of Yemen.
 We provide needy patients with financial assistance to continue with a treatment that they otherwise could not afford.
 Our aim is to help as many patients as possible but we urgently need your ongoing financial support to cover the costs of their medication.